Environment induced dynamical quantum phase transitions in two-qubit Rabi model

-\textit{2.
-Magnetization distribution and correlations.} Since $M^2$ displays a discontinuity, one naturally wonders which is the distribution of normalized magnetization, denoted $P(M/2)$.
-In Figure \ref{fig:distrcorr}, we plot the magnetization distribution for two different values of $g/\Delta$, one before QPT occurs and the other after.
+\textbf{Magnetization distribution and correlations.} Since $M^2$ displays a crossover from $0$ to $1$ (Figure \ref{fig:te1}.a), one naturally wonders if this is related to the onset of a BKT QPT.
+This question can be better addressed studying the distribution of the normalized magnetization, denoted as $P(M/2)$.
+In Figure \ref{fig:distrcorr}, we plot the magnetization distribution for two different values of $g/\Delta$, smaller and larger of the estimated one for BKT transition.
 When $g=0.21\Delta<g_c$ (Figure \ref{fig:distrcorr}.a), the distribution exhibits a single peak centered at $M = 0$.
 On the other hand, for $g=0.66\Delta > g_c$ (Figure \ref{fig:distrcorr}.c), it acquires a bimodal character, with two peaks centered at $M/2 = \pm 1$, again with the same vanishing mean value.
-We emphasize that, above $g_c$, the distribution develops two peaks that become two delta functions, centered at $\pm \sqrt{M^2}$, in the thermodynamic limit at zero temperature.
-It's also worth noting that the presence of only one single peak around zero before the transition and two after is the origin of the discontinuity observed in $M^2$.
-This behavior, reminiscent of classical thermodynamics, signifies the emergence of a QPT.
+We emphasize that, above $g_c$, the distribution develops two peaks that are expected to become two delta functions, centered at $\pm \sqrt{M^2}$, in the thermodynamic limit.
+It's also worth noting that the formation of a bimodal distribution is clearly related to the crossover observed in $M^2$.
+This behavior, reminiscent of classical thermodynamics, signals the emergence of a QPT.
 In addition, we can examine the correlations $C(\tau)=\langle(\sigma_z^1+\sigma_z^2)(\tau)(\sigma_z^1+\sigma_z^2)(0)\rangle$ as another indicator of the occurrence of the QPT.
 Figure \ref{fig:distrcorr} shows the distinct behavior before and after the onset of the transition.
-Specifically, the normalized correlation function, defined as $C=C(\tau/(\beta/2))/C(0)$, tends toward $0$ as $\tau$ approaches $\beta/2$ before the critical point (Figure \ref{fig:distrcorr}.b) and converges to a finite value, i.e. $M^2$, after the transition (Figure \ref{fig:distrcorr}.d), indicating the long-range nature of the correlations between the spins above $g_c$.\\
+Specifically, the normalized correlation function, defined as $C=C(\tau/(\beta/2))/C(0)$, tends toward $0$ as $\tau$ approaches $\beta/2$ before the critical point (Figure \ref{fig:distrcorr}.b) and converges to a finite value, i.e. $M^2$, after the transition (Figure \ref{fig:distrcorr}.d), indicating the long-range nature of the correlations between the spins above $g_c$.